 But if you want a device that is built to the highest standards, with top-grade components, elegant styling and almost fanatical attention to detail, then Macs are some of the most beautiful consumer electronic products on the market right now.

 See also: Should I buy a refurbished Mac?

 Every component in every Mac is optimised for performance and to ensure that it requires less power.
 Where the argument that Macs feature better-quality components has been moot since the switch to Intel processors in 2006, with Apple using many of the same components in Macs as their PC counterparts, the fact that the company can design its operating system to use these components better is significant.
 It's why Apple can issue firmware updates that improve the way certain components work in Macs, and why a new operating system update can actually result in an old Mac achieving better battery life.

 The bad news is that because of the way these components are built into Macs, they are not easy or, in many cases, possible to upgrade at a later date.
 In order to slim down the case and optimise the way the system works, Apple has compromised the ability to upgrade a Mac at a later date.

 PC fans often note the fact that Macs aren't user-upgradable.
-These days the only way to add more RAM or a bigger hard drive to your Mac is if you purchase it as a build-to-order option when you first buy the Mac from Apple (in some cases it can be done, with some Macs easier to update than others, but it's not for the faint-hearted, and it will void your warranty).
+These days the only way to add more RAM or a bigger hard drive to your Mac is if you purchase it as a build-to-order option when you first buy the Mac from Apple (in some cases it can be done, with some Macs easier to update than others, but it's not for the faint-hearted, and it can void your warranty).
 For some this will be a negative, but for many the idea of upgrading their Mac a few years down the line isn't something they'd even consider doing.
 Read more in: How to upgrade a Mac.